 I know what it’s like.
 Sometimes you feel like a massive pain to your team, hassling them seemingly every five minutes to see where they are up to.
-You need to learn to get out of the way, while also keeping some type of oversight.
+You need to stop being a controlling boss and learn to get out of the way, while also keeping some type of oversight.
 Not an easy thing to do.

-When you’re in the way of your team, in most cases you’ll be able to spot the signs.
+When you’re a controlling boss, in most cases you’ll be able to spot the signs.
 It’s important to pay close attention to how your team is behaving.

-If you notice your team becoming frustrated when you ask them for things, it might be time to get out of the way and let them work.
+If you notice your team becoming frustrated when you check in with them, it might be time to get out of the way and let them work.

 Frustration can be a natural stress behaviour for someone who is taking on additional responsibility.
 If you start to seem more like an obstruction than a helper, that’s a problem.